fieldtrip/website/workshop/fitng2023.md

 The full program can be found [here](https://fitng.org/wp-content/uploads/2023/01/WorkshopSchedule_1.pdf).

-On Thursday 2 March Robert Oostenveld will present a lecture on statistical analyses of EEG, focusing on parametric versus non- parametric methods, a priori analyses to estimate sample sizes and how (and why) to report effect sizes.
-This will be follwed in the same session by a hands-on, with Jan-Mathijs Schoffelen, Marlene Meyer and James Ernest White as additional tutors.
+On Thursday 2 March Robert Oostenveld will present a lecture on statistical analyses of EEG, focusing on parametric versus non- parametric methods, a-priori analyses to estimate sample sizes and how (and why) to report effect sizes.
+This will be followed in the same session by a hands-on, with Jan-Mathijs Schoffelen, Marlene Meyer and James Ernest White as additional tutors.

 ## Preparation